Slavery and Human Trafficking Statement

 - standard clauses in conditions of contract that specifically require legal compliance by suppliers.

-As an organisation active in the community, Merlin is well placed to identify signs of slavery and human trafficking, and as such we provide ongoing safeguarding training to colleagues to help them to spot issues when going into homes and meeting customers.
+As an organisation active in the community, Bromford is well placed to identify signs of slavery and human trafficking, and as such we provide ongoing safeguarding training to the appropriate colleagues to help them to spot issues when going into homes and meeting customers.